Skip to content

 After completing this module, you will be able to:

 Storage on Kubernetes is deceptively complex.
-In a traditional VM world, you attach a disk and forget about it.
-In Kubernetes, pods are ephemeral, they move between nodes, and they can be rescheduled across Availability Zones.
-If you do not understand the storage primitives and their constraints, your “highly available” architecture has a silent single-AZ failure mode hiding in plain sight.
+In a traditional virtual machine environment, you attach a disk to an instance and largely forget about it.
+In Kubernetes, pods are ephemeral by design; they move constantly between nodes, and the scheduler can place them across any Availability Zone in your cluster.
+If you do not deeply understand the storage abstractions, CSI driver mechanisms, and the geographical constraints of cloud storage, your “highly available” architecture possesses a silent, catastrophic single-AZ failure mode hiding in plain sight.
+In this module, you will learn to master the EBS, EFS, and Mountpoint for S3 CSI drivers, ensuring your stateful workloads are truly resilient.

 Terminal window